daniyalmaster693/SuperCorners/README.md

 **Note**: On first launch, macOS may warn that the app couldn't be verified.
 Click **OK**, then go to **System Settings → Privacy & Security**, scroll down, and click **Open Anyway** to launch the app.

 ## Usage

+1. Launch **SuperCorners** after granting permissions
+2. A walkthrough will launch the first time you open the app, and explain how to use the app and ask you to set up a few things
+3. Use the activation hotkey (set in the settings window) to trigger corners and zones when moving your mouse to a corner or the middle of any screen edge.
+4. Enjoy the upgraded hot corners experience!

 ## Dependencies